How a Car Accident Can Destroy Your Credit Score and Put You in Debt

 Then the income stops.
 Injuries keep people out of work.
 Some miss a few days.
 Others miss weeks or months.
 Some never return to the same job at all.
 When income drops and bills keep coming, people start making hard choices.
 They pay rent.
 They buy food.
 Medical bills get pushed to the back of the line.

 When medical bills go unpaid long enough, providers send them to collections.
 That is when the credit damage begins.
+Learn more about how to prevent medical debt from going to collections after accidents before it reaches that stage.

 How Does a Car Accident Hurt Your Credit Score?